-- another overlooked threat that can wipe you out.
-Make sure you replace or repair aging software or hardware to avoid this problem. - 10.
-Test, test!
-A study conducted in October 2007 by Forrester Research and the Disaster Recovery Journal found that 50 percent of companies test their disaster recovery plan just once a year, while 14 percent never test.
-If you are going to go through the trouble of setting up a plan, then at least hire an IT pro to run a test once a month to make sure your backups are working and your system is secure.
-After all, the worst time to test your parachute is AFTER you've jumped out of the plane.
+10. Test, test, test

+If you are going to go through the trouble of setting up a plan, then at least hire an IT professional to run a test once a month to make sure your backups are working and your system is secure.
+After all, the worst time to test your parachute is after you've jumped out of the plane.